nikoschatzi/Connect-Four/README.md

 To get started make sure you have installed all the prerequisites in your computer.

 ### Prerequisites
-- To compile this implementation of Connect Four game you will need ModelSim-Intel® FPGA Edition Software.
+To compile this implementation of Connect Four game you will need ModelSim-Intel® FPGA Edition Software.

-- To visualize the frames produces by the code use the online [VGA simulator](https://www.ericeastwood.com/lab/vga-simulator/).
+To visualize the frames produced by the code use the online [VGA simulator](https://www.ericeastwood.com/lab/vga-simulator/).

 <!-- CONTRIBUTING -->